What is the GDPR

 Courts Design is committed to implementing and maintaining high standards of information security, privacy, and transparency.
 We impose strict rules on ourselves for protecting and managing data in accordance with the GDPR and other applicable regulations – including the PECR.

-We will comply with applicable GDPR regulations when they take effect in May 2018.
+We comply with applicable GDPR regulations.
 As a data processor, we will be working closely with our customers and partners to meet contractual obligations for our procedures, products, and services.

 We seek to embed the GDPR into our operating principles and ensure our employees are constantly mindful of its importance to them as data subjects and that they should consider it always when dealing with other people’s personal data.

 We recognised that GDPR is a specialist area and commissioned a professional organisation to advise us.
 We asked GDPR Auditing to help us with our GDPR programme, they performed a thorough independent audit of our readiness for GDPR.
 Following the audit, we set about creating a compliance programme for implementing all the recommendations identified in the audit report.

 What we are doing

 We are working through all the recommendations proposed by our advisors, focussing on the personal data we hold for our customers, clients, suppliers, and vendors.

 We have prepared our staff for the GDPR by making them aware of their responsibilities in respect to other people’s data and ensuring that they in turn know how we deal with their personal data.

 We have updated all our policies and procedures in light of the GDPR.